Skip to content

 This scarcity of the species has led conservationists to initiate a reintroduction attempt in Fennoscandia, a region that includes parts of Norway, Sweden, Finland, and northwestern Russia.

-The goal of the reintroduction program is to increase the population of the species and help it to thrive in its natural habitat.
+The goal of the reintroduction program is to increase the species’ population and help it thrive in its natural habitat.
 Hopefully, with the help of conservation efforts, the lesser white-fronted goose will become more abundant in the region.

 KingdomAnimalia